 Roma is the story of Cleo, a young domestic who works for a middle-class family in Mexico City’s Roma neighborhood.
-It is also the story of that very same middle-class family, with its complex dynamics and everyday struggles, from Sra Sofía (Marina de Tavira)’s efforts to raise her children to the kids’ own growth in 1970s Mexico.
-Not to mention Cleo and Adela (the other domestic, played by Nancy García García)’s personal lives outside “their employer’s Mexico City” and into a whole new universe of strong emotions and fascinating cultures.
+It is also the story of that very same middle-class family, with its complex dynamics and everyday struggles, from Sra Sofía’s (Marina de Tavira) efforts to raise her children to the kids’ own growth in 1970s Mexico.
+Not to mention Cleo and Adela’s (the other domestic, played by Nancy García García) personal lives outside “their employer’s Mexico City” and into a whole new universe of strong emotions and fascinating cultures.
 Because class isn’t the only factor that differentiates Cleo and Adela from Sra Sofía: their Mixteca culture – coming from one of the many indigenous tribes in the state of Oaxaca – also grants us entry into a different Mexico City, one that’s full of fascinating traditions and dialects to explore.

-When Cuarón grants let us see his memories, he allows us to take in all these details at once, from his country’s political issues to the way his women lead their lives.
-And, as time keeps moving, we slowly begin to notice that, although Cleo and Sra Sofía belong to two different worlds, the issues they face are the same.
-Because Cuarón’s women are Roma‘s heroes: they are mistreated, having to endure endless frustration and pain (most of the time on their own) while also taking care of their families.
+When Cuarón let us see his memories, he allows us to take in all these details at once, from his country’s political issues to the way his women lead their lives.
+And, as time keeps moving, we slowly begin to notice that, though Cleo and Sra Sofía belong to two different worlds, the issues they face are the same.
+Because Cuarón’s women are Roma‘s heroes: they are mistreated, and they have to endure endless frustration and pain (most of the time on their own) while also taking care of their families.
 In a world where violence is everywhere, anger spreads like a disease and innocent children grow older by the minute, the women are somehow able to find the strength to connect and look out for one another.

-From Sofía’s hilarious manoeuvres on her husband’s car to to Borras the dog’s adventures in the patio, from the noisy streets of Mexico City to the family’s house in Roma: it doesn’t matter how many times the dirt of the day is washed away and a new cycle begins.
+From Sofía’s hilarious manoeuvres on her husband’s car to to Borras the dog’s adventures in the patio; from the noisy streets of Mexico City to the family’s house in Roma: it doesn’t matter how many times the dirt of the day is washed away and a new cycle begins.
 The director slowly and delicately lets us witness and process his memories on our own, and that is Cuarón’s true magic: when the film is over, although we don’t know exactly how and when it happened, a little part of his Mexico somehow belongs to us too.